Ongoing Events

 Women’s Bible Study meets Saturdays at 10:00 a.m. in the Library.
 We are reading the whole of the Bible.
 Please join us!
 For more information, please contact Cynthia Wells.

-Please join the Women’s Discipleship Group on for our study of An UnHurried Life by Alan Fadling.
+Rye Presbyterian Women's Discipleship Group meets every Tuesday afternoon in the church library from 1:00-2:25.
+We are currently studying An Unhurried Life by Alan Falding.
 All are welcome to jump in at any time.
-For more information, please contact Alicia Baldwin or Courtney Bennett with any questions.
+Please contact Alicia Baldwin or Courtney Bennett with any questions.

 Spring Book Study